Core Web Vitals

 INP — Interaction to Next Paint

 Measures responsiveness: the delay between user input (click, tap, keypress) and the browser’s next visual response.
-Replaced FID (First Input Delay) in March 2024.
+INP replaced FID (First Input Delay) in March 2024 as a Core Web Vital.

 CLS — Cumulative Layout Shift